 In contrast, CRM systems provide stronger, downstream conversion signals:

 By feeding this data back into GA4, you move beyond vanity metrics and focus on what truly matters-business outcomes.
-This makes your campaign optimization more accurate, helping you prioritize channels and tactics that deliver real value rather than just top-of-funnel activity.
+This makes your campaign optimisation more accurate, helping you prioritize channels and tactics that deliver real value rather than just top-of-funnel activity.

 Online vs. Offline Data Comparison